andreass0/IDAICE_Plugin_User_Guide/Back_Up.md

 #### Never propagate

-The `Never propagate` button ensures that the `setpoints for heating and cooling` of each room can be overwritten in the geometry view. <!-- formulierung checken!-->
+The `Never propagate` button ensures that the `setpoints for heating and cooling` of each room can be overwritten in the geometry view.

 ```{figure} img/never_propagate.png
 ---